What is Progressive Tax?

-Remember the progressive tax system aims to get more money from those with higher purchasing ability.
+Remember the progressive tax system aims to get more money from high income earners.
 The government also uses other progressive measures to try and reduce income inequality as much as possible.
 Some of the progressive measures the government can put in place include imposing a property tax or even taxing luxury commodities heavily while exempting essential products from taxation.

 The Economists’ View on Progressive Tax Rates

 The economy of a country is developed through investments.
 Most of the time, the remainder of income after consumption is what is invested.
 In an efficient economy, savings are supposed to equal investments.
 What this means is that after a person consumes part of their income, rather than keeping the balance in an unproductive state, it can be put in an income-generating activity.